ShivanshSaxena03/FreelancerDashboard/README.md

 # Freelancer OS - Freelancer Dashboard

+## 📝 Project Description

-A fully featured, production-ready, and highly secure Progressive Web Application (PWA) designed for freelancers to manage clients, build dynamic PDF contracts/invoices on the fly, track project metadata, and monitor system-wide activity.
+**Freelancer OS** is a modern, premium, and highly secure Progressive Web Application (PWA) designed specifically for independent freelancers, contractors, and agency owners.
+It serves as a unified workspace dashboard to manage client relationships, build dynamic and legally compliant contracts/invoices on-the-fly, keep tracks of project iterations, and audit active workspace logs.

+The goal of the project is to replace disconnected tools (like external PDF editors, spreadsheet trackers, and basic client managers) with a single, fast, offline-capable dashboard.
+It enforces strict data constraints, secure verification protocols, and real-time security protections to ensure client data remains isolated and safe.

 ## ✨ Features